Jimmy Snuka: Illness and death

 In August 2015, Snuka's wife, Carole, announced that he was diagnosed with stomach cancer.
 As a result, he had surgery to remove his lymph nodes, part of his stomach and all apparent cancer.
 She said they both expected he would fully recover after "a long road ahead".
 Following his arrest his attorney, William E. Moore, told reporters Snuka had dementia, stemming from wrestling-related injuries, to the point of being unfit for trial, and a judge ultimately agreed.

-In July 2016, Carole Snuka, acting as representative for her husband, joined a class action lawsuit filed against WWE which alleged that wrestlers incurred "long term neurological injuries" and that the company "routinely failed to care" for them and "fraudulently misrepresented and concealed" the nature and extent of those injuries.
+In July 2016, Carole Snuka, acting as representative for her husband, joined a class action lawsuit filed against WWE which alleged that wrestlers sustained "long term neurological injuries" and that the company "routinely failed to care" for them and "fraudulently misrepresented and concealed" the nature and extent of those injuries.
 The suit is litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 According to a court document filed by Kyros in November 2016, Snuka was diagnosed with "chronic traumatic encephalopathy or a similar disease".
 WWE challenged the filing, stating that "no medical report was included" in it.
 Since the September 2007 autopsy on Chris Benoit that detected he had CTE, the Kyros Law Firm has represented over 60 wrestlers or estates of deceased wrestlers (including Carole Snuka) in litigation against the WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.

 On December 2, 2016, it was announced that Snuka was in hospice and had six months left to live, due to a terminal illness.
 He died on January 15, 2017, at age 73 in Pompano Beach, Florida.